-After a hiatus of three years, my someone and I are backpacking together again.
+After a hiatus of three years, Ms. A and I are backpacking together again.

 She’s worked hard these past few years to get her masters degree.
-And now that she is done, it is nice to explore the backcountry together again.
+And now that she’s finished, it is nice to explore the backcountry together again.

 Part of this backpacking is finding a pack suitable for someone to use.

 In the past, we used an old GoLite winter pack picked up used locally.

 The pack was OK.
 A bit too much pack regarding weight for the size.
 Not being a true three-season pack, it lacked some features that are nice such as water bottle holsters.
 And it has a lot of extras that typically not meant for three season use.
 Still, it was inexpensive and did the job at the time.

 But, now that Ms. A is going backpacking again, I wanted to make sure she had a pack that worked well and was not a compromise.
 I wanted her to enjoy backpacking and having comfortable gear is part of that enjoyment.